Signal-K/manuscript/content/Projects/Star Sailors Frontend/V2 Routes Tasks.md

 # Planets
 1. I think that all structures on a planet's sectors will be accessible from the planet page, eventually.
 For now, this is going to cause all sorts of issues, so let's hold off on this for now.
 2. How does tree data affect what's going on here?2

+### Ring/layout
+1. Currently the ring layout just has the base images for items in the inventory, no functionality in terms of assuring the planet/sector has those items
+	1. I'm going to create a function to go through a planet and see all the items/structures in the sector, and vice versa
 ## Sectors
 * Generated bg images/maps for each sector route
 * Generate complete make-up/composition when creating a new sector, including confirming that the rover images change each time